How Can Omega 3 Fatty Acids Promote Eye Health?

 - Glaucoma: Blood tests taken from individuals who suffer from Glaucoma tend to show low levels of DHA and EHA fatty acids.
 By increasing the intake of Omega-3s, one can enhance the microcirculation of blood flow in the eye and optic nerve, thus reducing the effects or onset of Glaucoma.

 - Infant vision development: Omega-3 is naturally found in breast milk.
 Infant-formula manufacturers have followed suit to ensure that powdered milk is well supplemented with this nutrient too.
-This is because many studies, including one done by the Harvard School of Public Health, have analysed that infants who were fed DHA-supplemented milk showed significantly better visual acuity at 2 and 4 months of age, compared with other pre-term babies who were fed a formula that lacked this supplement.
+This is because many studies, including one done by the Harvard School of Public Health, have analyzed that infants who were fed DHA-supplemented milk showed significantly better visual acuity at 2 and 4 months of age, compared with other pre-term babies who were fed a formula that lacked this supplement.

 What Are the Best Sources of Omega-3?